-Surgical treatment of peritoneal mesothelioma is often done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
-As with pleural mesothelioma, these tumors often have spread too far to be removed completely.
+Surgical treatment of peritoneal mesothelioma can be done either to help relieve symptoms or to remove the tumor from the wall of the abdomen and digestive organs.
+As is the case with pleural mesothelioma, these tumors often have spread too far to be removed completely.

 Debulking: The goal of this surgery is to remove as much of the mesothelioma as possible.
-Sometimes this means removing pieces of the intestine.
+Sometimes this means removing pieces of the intestine as well.

-Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the contents of the abdomen.
-Cancers involving the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.
+Omentectomy: The omentum is an apron-like layer of fatty tissue that drapes over the organs inside the abdomen.
+Cancers in the peritoneum often spread to this tissue, so it may be removed as part of surgery for peritoneal mesothelioma.

 Surgery for pericardial mesothelioma

-Surgery can be done to remove a mesothelioma from the pericardium (the sac around the heart).
+Surgery can remove a mesothelioma from the pericardium (the sac around the heart).

-Surgery for mesothelioma of the tunica vaginalis testis, which occurs in the groin, rarely cures this cancer.
-Most of the time surgery is done because the tumor resembles a hernia.
+Surgery for mesothelioma of the tunica vaginalis, which covers the testicles, rarely cures this cancer.
+Most of the time surgery is done when the tumor is mistaken for a hernia.
 The surgeon attempts to treat a suspected hernia and only realizes the diagnosis after the surgery has begun.
 This kind of mesothelioma typically can’t be removed entirely.